atmikapai13/nycrestaurantweek2025/README.md

 ### Architecture: Function Calling Pattern

-Remi uses **Gemini's Function Calling** feature - a structured way for AI to execute actions.
+The chatbot uses **Gemini's Function Calling** feature - a structured way for AI to execute actions.
 The backend **never sends restaurant data** to Gemini.
 Instead, Gemini receives conversation history and returns **function calls** that the frontend executes locally.

 ### Flow Diagram